SLSA Level 3: Hardening the Software Supply Chain

 secrets:

-1. Builds the image on an ephemeral GitHub runner.
+- Builds the image on an ephemeral GitHub runner.

-3. Signs the attestation with OIDC via Sigstore.
+- Signs the attestation with OIDC via Sigstore[5].

-4. Pushes image + attestation to the registry.
+- Pushes image + attestation to the registry.

 Consumer-side verification:

-cosign verify-attestation \
+cosign verify-attestation

---certificate-identity-regexp '^https://github.com/your-org/your-repo/' \
+--certificate-identity-regexp '^https://github.com/your-org/your-repo/'

---certificate-oidc-issuer 'https://token.actions.githubusercontent.com' \
+--certificate-oidc-issuer 'https://token.actions.githubusercontent.com'

 Beyond GitHub Actions

-Other CI systems have added similar capabilities:
+Other CI systems with similar capabilities:

-• GitLab CI with OIDC and cosign.
+- GitLab CI[6] with OIDC and cosign.

-• Buildkite with native attestations since 2023.
+- Buildkite[7] with native attestations since 2023.

-• Tekton + Chains for K8s clusters.
+- Tekton + Chains[8] for Kubernetes clusters.

 Operational Challenges

-For teams starting out:
+Four steps for teams starting out:

-3. Adopt reusable workflows.
-Rather than writing each step, use those from slsa-github-generator — they’re audited.
+- Adopt reusable workflows.
+Rather than writing each step, use those from slsa-github-generator[12] — they’re audited.

 Conclusion

 SLSA L3 is achievable with mature tooling and justifies investment for any team producing commercial or critical software.
-The technical path exists; what’s missing is organisational decision to invest in integrity before the next incident makes it urgent.
+The technical path exists; what’s missing is the organisational decision to invest in integrity before the next incident makes it urgent.